Singalong

 Come out and fight me like a man

-Show your wife how you won medals down in Flanders
+Show your wives how you won medals down in Flanders

 Tell them how the IRA